 The Backslidden Christian who Returns to Christ

 I tried to do the right thing and go to college and get a degree, but school just wasn’t my thing.
-Instead, I started working full time and making money.
-This led me to want to party every weekend to spend that money.
-It probably didn’t help that some of my friends were attending UNLV and I would visit them at least twice a month.
-My world turned into working just to party and have a good time.
+Instead, I started working full-time and making money.
+This led me to waste away money on stupid things every weekend.

 After that weekend I got a full-time job at a warehouse stocking shelves and running errands for the owner.
 The owner was my future wife’s aunt.
 Once I landed this job I got an apartment and continued to party every weekend.
 This was my routine for a few years until something horrible happened.